fizalihsan/SOAPUnit/README.md

 ## Features

 ### Compares JAXB objects or XML files
-Clients can compare either 2 JAXB objects or 2 XML files.
-If the input is an XML file, it automatically converts into a JAXB object.
-The input object is considered a JAXB object only if it is annotated with [@XmlRootElement](http://docs.oracle.com/javase/7/docs/api/javax/xml/bind/annotation/XmlRootElement.html).
+It can compare either 2 JAXB objects or 2 XML files.
+If the input is an XML file, it converts it into a JAXB object.

+The input JAXB object is considered valid only if it is annotated with [@XmlRootElement](http://docs.oracle.com/javase/7/docs/api/javax/xml/bind/annotation/XmlRootElement.html).

 ### Compares collection of elements in different order